xiaoxianyu-office/mm/Mobs/Mobs/Unstable-Entity-Types.md

 Has an hardcoded aggro priority

 ### PUFFERFISH
-Has very unique interactions and behavior that may cause problems.
+Has very unique interactions and behaviors that may cause problems.

 ### RABBIT
 Gets aggroed by other neutral mobs, such as foxes.